 Author: Zofia Knorek

-Welcome to the first post in the second iteration of the #CoastalResearchGrants blog series.
+Welcome to the first post in the #CoastalResearchGrants blog series.
 Over the next 6 weeks, we will walk through the steps of preparing a proposal for a coastal research grant.
-This time, we will use the NOAA Margaret A. Davidson Graduate Fellowship application as a specific case study, most of the tips provided are generally applicable to many coastal science funding opportunities.
+Though we are using the North Carolina Coastal Research Fellowship application as a specific case study, most of the tips provided are generally applicable to many coastal science funding opportunities.

 The topics we will cover are: